-Vision - Deliver the best combat burn trauma care to improve health and performance outcomes for the warfighter
+Vision - Deliver the best burn trauma care to improve health and performance outcomes in support of the warfighter

 Combat burn injuries are devastating and are often more severe than burns obtained in the civilian setting.
 This is due to the high incidence of additional traumatic injuries that occur along with the burn.
 The majority of combat burns result from explosive device detonation, leading to a greater Injury Severity Score, an increase in inhalation injuries, and a larger full-thickness burn size.1 Due to the polytrauma nature of the injuries received in theater, Service members are being treated for multiple wounds.
 Hence, in addition to burns, they may also suffer from fractures, amputations, smoke inhalation, and head injuries at the same time.
 This traumatic assault adds additional burden to the body's innate immune response and, thus, increases the likelihood of infections and organ damage.